-Marriott International, for instance, boasts an extensive corporate incentive program.
-Westin Hotels and Resorts has gone smoke-free.
-The W Hotels have the W bed.
-And Hyatt Hotel guests can wake up to personalized greetings from loved ones back home.
+Marriott International, for instance, boasts an extensive corporate incentive program, Westin Hotels and Resorts has gone green, the W Hotels have the W bed and Hyatt Hotel guests can wake up to personalized greetings from loved ones back home.

 Not to be left out of the competition, Traveller Hotel Group (THG) announced today that next month it will roll out its Tuck-You-In program.

 The program works like this: When a reservation is booked, guests can sign up to have their favorite personality—or a least a person who is the spitting image of that personality—come to their room to tuck them in for the night.
 Then, once guests have arrived and are ready to retire for the night, they simply slip on their jammies, call the front desk and wait for Brad Pitt or Jessica Simpson or whoever they requested to arrive (with milk and cookies!) and tuck them in.